colindean/wilkinsburg_pittsburgh_merger_analysis/README.md

 * The range for property value is based on June 2021 county assessment data from WPRDC for the whole municipality, but residences only.
 The mean assessed value is around $41,000 in the standard deviation is about $49,000.
 Very few are under $20,000 so I chose $20,000 as the starting point and three standard deviations above the mean, approximately $190,000, as the max for that axis.
 * For earned income taxes, I chose $15,000 as approximately full-time minimum wage and $300,000 as two income highly skilled professional household.
 I don't know where I can get better data on incomes so if you have a suggestion I'm all ears.

+## What do I do with this information?

+I believe that it's important to

 ## Future Work

 What I would love to do is somehow scale this or carve out areas on the graph that include various percentages of the Wilkinsburg population.